stevejarvis/stevejarvis.github.io/_posts/2025-07-06-when-readonly-isnt-immutable.md

 to establish a persistent user on the node.
 Note that, originally, not only did we not have a full host `/` mount, we didn't have the Linux capability that'd allow calling `chroot`, either.

-We've escalated, escaped, and how have a user we can use on the host.
+We've escalated, escaped, and now have a user we can use on the host.
 If you're more a visual :tada: person, then `touch /tmp/hi_i_was_here` is also stellar proof.

 So mission accomplished, we escaped and are tromping around the node.